About AUD CPA Exam

-The Auditing and Attestation (AUD) section of the CPA Exam covers the entire auditing process, including auditing procedures, generally accepted auditing standards, standards related to attest engagements, and the AICPA Code of Professional Conduct.
+The Auditing and Attestation (AUD) CPA Exam covers the entire auditing process, including auditing procedures, generally accepted auditing standards, standards related to attest engagements, and the AICPA Code of Professional Conduct.
 The AUD CPA Exam is significantly different from other sections.
 It allows the candidate to assess a problem on their merit and suggest a solution based on their judgment.

 Before you start your exam, there is a welcome or launch screen that appears for 5 minutes.
 Next, a confidentiality screen follows, which flashes for another 5 minutes.
 Your pre-exam screen will last for a total of 10 minutes.

-The exam is organized into 5 testlets.
 There are two question types on the AUD exam, and each testlet contains questions from only one of these question types:

 - Multiple-Choice Questions (MCQ) – One question with four potential answers.

-- Task-Based Simulations - Questions that require you to apply practical knowledge.
+- Task-Based Simulations (TBS) – Questions that require you to apply practical knowledge.
 This could include filling out a document or finishing a research question.

-The AUD exam starts with 2 MCQ testlets that contain 36 questions in each testlet.
+The AUD exam starts with 2 MCQ testlets that contain 36 questions each.
 For the multi-stage testing purpose, the first testlet is usually of moderate difficulty to analyze your content knowledge in the exam.
 If you do well on the first testlet, the next testlet is a little more difficult.
 On the contrary, if your performance is poor on the first testlet, you will get an easier testlet next.

 Once the MCQ testlets are finished, the third testlet you will receive contains task-based simulations.
 Here the multi-stage testing process is not applied.
 When you are done with the third testlet, you are allowed to take a 15-minute break that does not count towards the 4-hour test period.

-Afterwards, you will have to finish two more task-based simulation testlets for the AUD exam.
+After the break, you will have to finish two more task-based simulation testlets for the AUD exam.
 There are no Written Communication (WC) questions on the AUD Exam.

 Once you are done with the exam, a post-exam survey screen will appear for five minutes regarding the experience you had during the exam.
-It is done to understand the candidate’s perspective about the exam.

 In addition, there are two optional breaks available for candidates.
 One is right after the first MCQ testlet and the second one is after the next MCQ testlet.
 However, these two breaks are not excluded from the total time duration of the exam.
 The exam timer continues to run during these two optional breaks.